PokemonGoF/PokemonGo-Bot/docs/installation.md

 - OS X:  `brew update && brew install --devel protobuf`
 - Windows: Download protobuf 3.0: [here](https://github.com/google/protobuf/releases/download/v3.0.0-beta-4/protoc-3.0.0-beta-4-win32.zip) and unzip `bin/protoc.exe` into a folder in your PATH.
-- Linux: `apt-get install python-protobuf`

 ### Get encrypt.so (Windows part writing need fine tune)
-We don't have the copyright of encrypt.so, please grab from internet and build your self.Take the risk as your own.
-Example build sequence:
-Create a new separate folder some here
+Due to copywrite on the encrypt.so we are not directly hosting it.
+Please find a copy elsewhere on the internet and compile it yourself.
+We accept no responsibility should you encounter any problems with files you download elsewhere.

+Ensure you are in the PokemonGo-Bot main folder and run:

-wget http://pgoapi.com/pgoencrypt.tar.gz && tar -xf pgoencrypt.tar.gz && cd pgoencrypt/src/ && make
+`wget http://pgoapi.com/pgoencrypt.tar.gz && tar -xf pgoencrypt.tar.gz && cd pgoencrypt/src/ && make && mv libencrypt.so ../../encrypt.so && cd ../..`
-Then copy libencrypt.so to the gofbot folder and rename to encrypt.so

 ### Note on branch
 Please keep in mind that master is not always up-to-date whereas 'dev' is.
 In the installation note below change `master` to `dev` if you want to get and use the latest version.